-"In Victory, you deserve champagne.
+(In Victory, you deserve champagne.
 In Defeat, you need it!)

-As we get older and we experience the loss of old friends, we begin to realize that maybe we bullet-proof aviators won't live forever.
-We aren't so bulletproof anymore.
-We ponder...if I were gone tomorrow, "Did I say what I wanted to my Brothers?"
+As we get older and we experience the loss of old friends, we begin to realize that maybe we bullet-proof pilots won't live forever.
+We aren't so bullet-proof anymore.
+We ponder...if I we're gone tomorrow, "Did I say what I wanted to my Brothers?"
 The answer is "No!"
 Hence, the following random thoughts:

 When people ask me if I miss flying, I always say something like, "Yes, I miss the flying because when you are flying, you are totally focused on the task at hand.
-It's like nothing else you will ever do (almost).
-"But then I always say, "However, I miss the squadron and the guys even more than I miss the flying."
+It's like nothing else you will ever do (almost). " But then I always say, "However, I miss the squadron and the guys even more than I miss the flying."

-Why might you ask?
-They were a bunch of aggressive, wise ass, cocky, insulting, sarcastic bastards in smelly flight suits.
+Why, you might ask?
+They were a bunch of aggressive, wise ass, cocky, insulting, sarcastic bastards in smelly flight suits who thought a funny thing to do was to fart and see if they could clear a room.
 They drank too much, they chased women, they flew when they shouldn't, they laughed too loud and thought they owned the sky, the bar, and generally thought they could do everything better than the next guy.
 Nothing was funnier than trying to screw with a buddy and see how pissed off they would get.
 They flew planes that leaked, that smoked, that broke, that couldn't turn, that burned fuel too fast, that never had working autopilots or radars, and with systems that were archaic next to today's new generation aircraft.